-The next TIARA meeting will be Friday, May 15th (the third Friday) in Jiyugaoka, Meguro-ku, Tokyo, starting at 19:00.
+The next TIARA meeting will be Friday, July 24th (the fourth Friday) in Jiyugaoka, Meguro-ku, Tokyo, starting at 19:00.
 The meeting will again be held in Meeting Room 2 of the Jiyugaoka Juku Center, 1-24-12 Jiyugaoka, Meguro-ku.
 It is about a 4 minute walk from Jiyugaoka Station.

 The Tokyo International Amateur Radio Association (TIARA) holds monthly meetings in English usually in Jiyugaoka, Tokyo.
 Jiyugaoka is just a few minutes from Shibuya on the Tokyu Toyoko Line, or from Oimachi on the Tokyu Oimachi Line.
 Meetings are held on the third Friday of most months except August (Field Day & Ham Fair) and December (Christmas Party).
 The meetings are open not only to members, but other English-speaking hams and foreigners residing in or visiting Japan interested in amateur radio.